 With its distinctive spoons and knives, the Sharecook Matte Black 20-Piece is our favorite set.
 Each place setting has five pieces weighing a collective 9.5-ounces, and the utensils feel satisfying and uniform to many different hand sizes.
-Measuring five and a half inches, the handle length fits big and small hands quite well, with sleek edges that are effortless to grip.
+With sleek edges that make gripping effortless, the handles of these utensils also measure in at five and a half inches and can fit both big and small hands quite well.
 The knife's serrated edge cleanly cuts through salads, avocado toast, and meats without tearing the food apart.
-The teaspoon and dinner spoons both offer a bowl size that easily fits in your mouth.
+The teaspoon and dinner spoons are both shaped to easily fit in your mouth.
 To top it all off, the forks are curved and tapered enough to pick up most foods, including eggs, rice, and salads.

 One drawback we found with this set is the matte black finish tends to display oils picked up from your food or hands.
-Also, when it comes out of the dishwasher, the finish can show a lot of spots; however, they aren't as noticeable from far away.
-Despite these details, this finish is still one of our favorites out of all the flatware we tested.
+Also, fresh out of the dishwasher, the finish can unfortunately show a lot of spots.
+Despite this, the Sharecook still sports one of our favorite finishes of all the flatware we tested.
 The spoon bowls or handles don't have any bumpy sides, and the fork tine insides are quite sleek in comparison to the others.
 The inside of the fork tines are much smoother than other sets, and there are no rough edges on the handles or spoon bowls.
 On the whole, the quality, comfort, and design of the individual pieces in this set are striking.

 The Radley and Stowe 20-Piece is worth checking out if you're seeking a five-place setting on a budget.
 It comes with four five-piece place settings that have comfortable handles for a variety of different hand sizes.
 We appreciated the handles' thickness, with the lack of tapering on the neck.
-Each place setting weights 9.1 ounces, and the weight of each individual piece feels good and sturdy.
+The weight of each individual piece feels nice and sturdy in our hands, and a set comes in at a total weight of 9.1 ounces.
 The soup and dinner spoons are great for cereal, oatmeal, and soups because of their good bowl capacity.
-The knives serrated blades precisely slice into food without ripping it up.
+The knives serrated blades slice into food with precision without ripping it up.
 One thing that stands out about this set is its flat fork tines; they allowed us to properly and effortlessly pick up food off of the plate.

 On the downside, the satin finish on the handles of this set is prone to scratching.
 After just a few uses, the handles showed scratches from clanging against each other in the dishwasher or being stored together in the drawer.
 Moreover, the insides of the fork tines are rough, which means you may need to do a bit more scrubbing by hand to get off sticky food.
 However, this set competes with much more expensive sets in terms of comfort, balance, and weight, making it a great buy.

 The Amazon Basics Bistro 20-Piece flatware set has five pieces to each place setting, including both a dinner spoon and a teaspoon, which our testers found to be the highlight of the set.
 Both spoon's bowls have a nice depth and shape to them, especially for eating things with liquids, such as soups and cereals.
-The knife's serrated edge is rather disappointing, and it tore our food more than it cut through it.
+There's nothing worse than not being able to get a good spoonful of soup, and that isn't a problem with this set.
+The knife's serrated edge, however, is rather disappointing, and it tore our food more than it cut through it.
 The fork tines are fairly pointed and easily pick up food.

 A five-piece place setting weighs 7.4 ounces, making it one of the lighter weight sets that we tested.
 This is evident in the handles which came out of the dishwasher bent, making these a poor choice for those who may want a spoon to scoop ice cream from the pint.
 We also noticed that the stainless steel finish discolored after washing and developed darkened rings over our test period.
 This is a basic set and should be considered as such.

 The Berglander 20-Piece rainbow color set was a top pick by parents in our test group for their kids — not only because of the fun colors but because of the weight of the pieces.
 A five-piece place setting weighs 7.7 ounces making it more manageable for kids' hands.
-The adults in our test group found the weight to be middle of the road; it has enough weight to not feel super-lightweight in hand, but lacks the extra ounces and ideal thickness found in other sets.
+The adults in our test group found the weight to be middle of the road; it's substantial enough that it doesn't feel super-lightweight in hand but lacks the extra ounces and ideal thickness found in other sets.
 However, we do like the size of the spoons and spoon bowls in this set, which comfortably fit into our mouths and whose capacity is the right amount.

 Parents will enjoy that the fork tines are not super-pointy, nor are the serrations so sharp as to easily cut a child's hand.
 The knife's serrated edge is not as clean or crisp of a cut as some other knives tested.
 The handle edges on all the pieces are smooth in hand, but the inside of the fork tines are a bit rough.
 This set looked the best after washing, thanks to its finish that resists scratching and its rainbow color that hides water spots.
 If you're a parent looking for a way to make mealtime a bit more exciting, we highly recommend considering this set.